boetiusj/hugo/content/blog/choose-paint-roller-cover.md

 ## Our Recommendation

 Our painters at Crestwood Painting prefer Wooster products.
-We most often use Wooster's Pro-DooZ (9", 1/2" knap) for walls and Woosters SuperFab (9", 1/2" knap) for ceilings.
+We most often use Wooster's Pro-DooZ (9", 1/2" nap) for walls and Woosters SuperFab (9", 1/2" nap) for ceilings.
 We almost never roll trim.

 Still not sure?
 Give us a call and you can join our [list of delighted customers.](/painting-review/)